atamayo1/frontend-developer-2019/README.md

 # Frontend Technologies
-Curso de Platzi sobre el Frontend
+Course for frontend technologies in Platzi